All about IUJ

-IUJ allows students to cross regsitered between the degree offerings for a customized education that can best help your career goals.
-This means and MBA candidate may take courses from the GSIR degrees, and an IDP student may take Finance courses from the MBA program (examples).
+IUJ allows students to cross registered between the degree offerings for a customized education that can best help your career goals.
+(Master’s Programs only) This means and MBA candidate may take courses from the GSIR degrees, and an IDP student may take Finance courses from the MBA program (examples).

 Q. How do I apply to IUJ?
 How do I apply for a scholarship?

-A. The IUJ Application process is online at http://www.iuj.ac.jp/admis/.
-You will find an Application Guidelines to help with each section, and Admissions One-Pointe-Advice series to support you.
+A. The IUJ Application process is online at https://www.iuj.ac.jp/admis/.
+You will find an Application Guidelines to help with each section.
 All applications are taken online.
 If it is impossible for you to apply online, contact the Admissions staff as early as you can.